-A vehicle must be at least twenty-five (25) years old to qualify for antique plates.
+A vehicle must be at least 25 years old to qualify for antique plates.
 Also, the vehicle must be maintained in its original condition, without significant changes to the manufacturer's specifications.

 Applications for antique plates must contain a recent color photograph of the vehicle, along with a notarized Antique License Plate Affidavit (Form DPSMV 1911).
 Or, if you belong to an antique car organization, you can submit a photocopy of your membership card instead of the completed form.